nathanlesage/academics-on-mastodon/README.md

 - [StreetPass](https://streetpass.social/) - A browser extension that alerts you to Mastodon verification links on a Web site.

 ## Wider Fediverse Information
+### General
+- [fediverse.party](https://fediverse.party/en/miscellaneous/) - A listing of software on the Fediverse with descriptions.

-### Lemmy
+### Lemmy/Kbin
-Lemmy is a link aggregator Fediverse application, similar to Reddit.
+[Lemmy](https://join-lemmy.org/) and [Kbin](https://kbin.social/) are link aggregators on the Fediverse, similar to Reddit.
+They are generally compatible with each other.

+- [sub.rehab](https://sub.rehab/) - A listing of where Reddit servers have migrated to, mostly Lemmy/Kbin.

+#### Servers
 - [Clinicians Exchange](https://lem.clinicians-exchange.org/) - A Lemmy server for mental health professionals and the general public to exchange ideas related to mental health.
-(See [here](https://www.clinicians-exchange.org/) for more info.)
+See [here](https://www.clinicians-exchange.org/) for more info.
 - [mander.xyz](https://mander.xyz/) - A Lemmy server dedicated to the sciences.

 ### Matrix
-Matrix is a secure messaging application similar to Discord, Slack, Telegram, and WhatsApp.
+[Matrix](https://matrix.org/) is a secure messaging application similar to Discord, Slack, Telegram, and WhatsApp.

 - [Matrix](https://doc.matrix.tu-dresden.de/en/) guide from the University of Dresden.

+#### Servers
+- Archaeology: ```matrix.archaeo.social```

 [▲ Top](#academics-on-mastodon-)